k21971/CrecelleHack/doc/variantfixes.md

 - Water damage causes empty bottles to fill with water (suggested by karafruit).
 - You can dip things into acidic monsters that engulf you.
+- Improved the names of harmonic weapon oprops.
+- You can wish for specific harmonic oprops in wizard mode.

 ## Dungeon Changes
 - Dungeon is generated in biomes.
 This replaces the previous system of